 Fair values for unquoted investments, or for investments for which the market is inactive, are established by using various valuation techniques in accordance with IPEV guidelines.
 These are constantly monitored for value and impairment.
-The values and impairment, if any, are approved by the Board.
+The fair values are approved by the Board.
 The shares may be valued by using the most appropriate methodology recommended by the IPEV guidelines, including revenue multiples, net assets, discounted cashflows and industry valuation benchmarks.